Back

 107.5

-The exact definition of the base index in the rental agreement – i.e. the specific CPI value (e.g. 101.5 points as of December 2021 based on December 2020 = 100) and its base period (December 2020 = 100) – is of crucial importance.
-This value specified in the agreement serves as an unchangeable starting point for all future rent adjustment calculations.
-Inaccuracies in this specification can lead to disputes later on, as the entire development of the rent depends on it.
+The exact definition of the base index in the lease agreement – i.e., the specific CPI value (e.g., 101.5 points as of December 2021 on the basis of Dec 2020 = 100) and its base period (Dec 2020 = 100) – is of crucial importance.
+This value specified in the contract serves as the unchangeable starting point for all future calculations of rent adjustments.
+Inaccuracies in this determination can lead to disputes later, as the entire development of the rent depends on it.

 The calculation of a rent adjustment based on an index clause follows a clear formula.
-Let's assume that a commercial lease was concluded with a monthly net rent of CHF 5,000.
-The index clause refers to the CPI with a base value of December 2020 = 100.
-The relevant index level at the time the last rent was set (base index) was the level in March 2024, which was 107.1 points.
-The landlord now wants to adjust the rent based on the index level of March 2025 (new index), which is 107.5 points.
+Assuming a commercial lease agreement was concluded with a monthly net rent of CHF 5,000.
+The index clause refers to the CPI with the base December 2020 = 100.
+The relevant index level at the last rent determination (base index) was the level of March 2024 with 107.1 points.
+The landlord now wants to adjust the rent based on the index level of March 2025 (new index), which is at 107.5 points.

 Although the calculation is mathematically simple, the devil is often in the details.
-It is crucial to use the correct index values (same base period, correct month) and to correctly identify the base index specified in the contract or in the last adjustment.
+It is crucial to use the correct index values (same base period, correct month) and to correctly identify the base index specified in the contract or at the last adjustment.
 Errors here can invalidate the entire adjustment.
-The timing is also important: the landlord may only announce the increase after the new index level has been officially published by the FSO.
-Retroactive claims for missed increases are excluded; the adjustment only applies for the future.
+The timing is also important: The landlord may only announce the increase after the new index level has been officially published by the FSO.
+A retroactive claim for missed increases is excluded; the adjustment always takes effect only for the future.
 Careful documentation and observance of the FSO publication dates are therefore essential for landlords.

-Agreement in the contract: The index clause must be in writing and specify the CPI and the exact base index (value, level, base period).
+Agreement in the contract: The index clause must be in writing and state the CPI as well as the exact base index (value, level, base period).

-Notification of the adjustment: Any adjustment must be made using an officially approved form.
-The form must contain the old and new rent, the date of entry into force, a clear justification (index clause, base and new index) and a reference to the possibilities of appeal (Art.
-19 para.
+Notification of adjustment: Every adjustment must be made using an officially approved form.
+The form must contain the old and new rent, the effective date, a clear justification (index clause, base and new index), and a reference to the possibilities for contesting it (Art.
+19 Para.
 1 VMWG).
-The notification must be sent at least 30 days before the effective date at the end of a month and may only be sent after the new CPI has been published.
-Formal errors will render the adjustment null and void.
+The delivery must take place at least 30 days before taking effect at the end of a month and may only occur after the publication of the new CPI.
+Formal errors lead to the nullity of the adjustment.

 • Inflation protection.